kubernetes/enhancements/keps/sig-node/2043-pod-resource-concrete-assigments/README.md

 ### Topology aware scheduling

 This interface can be used to track down allocated resources with information about the NUMA topology of the worker node in general way.
 This interface can be used to the available resources on the worker node.
-The kubelet is the best source of information because it manages the device plugins.
+The kubelet is the best source of information because it manages concrete resources assignment.
 The information can then be used in NUMA aware scheduling.

 ### Risks and Mitigations